Skip to main content

 10GBASE-T + IDS/IPS active~55–65°CConsistent fan spin, perceptible in a quiet office

-In a network closet or equipment room, the fan is irrelevant — ambient noise easily masks it.
-On an open desk in a silent environment, the fan will be perceptible during sustained high-throughput workloads.
+In a network closet or equipment room, the fan is not a concern — ambient noise masks it.
+On an open desk in a silent environment, the fan is perceptible during sustained high-throughput workloads.
 For the vast majority of business deployments where the gateway lives in a closet or server room, this is a non-issue.

 The Cloud Gateway Max remains the right choice if completely silent (fanless) operation on an open desk is a hard requirement.